planet-ethereum/community/README.md

 ## Join Us
 Thanks for reading this far! if you're also excited about our vision, we'd be more than happy to have you, and to help you employ your personal strengths in achieving it.
+Make sure you drop by our Gitter [channel](https://gitter.im/planet-ethereum/Lobby) and say hi.

 Here is just a small subset of the ways you can take part:

 1. Help us figure out how to tackle these goals
 2. Research, implement or maintain dev tools for the ecosystem